 One night as I walked down the porch toward the screen door, wings flitted right past me like a dark bird.
 The mammal evoked only a half-blink from this veteran, who simply opened the screen door and turned on the outer light (technique learned from the Internet.)
 To keep out bats we had just sponsored the last step of a perennial house-tightening that included end-caps, a sealing-board, whatever, in hopes that only a few of these insect-netters would find shelter on the cabin.
 Although I had re-applied lure to the bat-house atop a high pole, I had little hope that the swarm would take advantage of it.
 And I had little certainty that there would even be a quorum after the animals spent another winter threatened by white-nose fungus.
-(See “You Alone,” below.)
+(See “You Alone,” Chapter 53.)

 One March 9 around 3 p.m., a dark gray shadow flapped silently upon the Confederate statue’s head and shoulders.
 Cast by the American flag atop the Courthouse pole, this harassment was borne stoically by the soldier.
-The wire-framed steer in front of Harvest Moon again wore a green hat in celebration of St. Patrick’s Day.
+The wire-framed steer in front of Harvest Moon again sported a green hat in celebration of St. Patrick’s Day.
 Across from Check Grocery, a brown-spotted faun leaped and dodged across the land, with no more social capital than clothing.

 Our deer enjoyed a calla-lily salad of both greens and petals.
 These animals seemed unfazed by the head of Buddha, which Marge had purchased from Finders Keepers and anchored in the garden.
 The visage looked equally unperturbed, just as it had after getting a buttermilk shampoo to help the terra cotta turn copper-green.
 And just as it did when a pair of daffodils cast leafy shadows on his right cheek.